cpgillem/notes-app-cs5550/readme.md

 # Notes App

-A simplified Google-keep-like notes app for CS 5550 (Networks).
+A simplified Google-keep-like notes app.
+Submitted as a semester project for CS 5550 (Networks) at Western Michigan University.

 # Dev Environment Notes